 The SitAn is expected to present robust evidence and highlight opportunities for socially-inclusive development.
 It should unpack and examine the bottlenecks to realisation of child rights, as well as the interrelated roles of duty-bearer institutions.
-It should highlight inequalities between groups, socio-economic characteristics, urban/rural and intra-urban disparities, genders, geographic locations and other dimensions.
+It should highlight inequalities between groups, socioeconomic characteristics, urban/rural and intra-urban disparities, genders, geographic locations and other dimensions.
 The SitAn should pay special attention to looking at disaggregated data and unpacking national and/or subnational averages.
 Besides presenting an analysis of why inequities exist, it should also present contextualised recommendations and strategies on what could be done by key stakeholders to attain/ sustain inclusive social development that guarantees equal inclusion and participation of all groups of children and adolescents.
 SitAn should be grounded in the country's political, economic and social realities, review progress towards the SDGs, and regional and global issues that affect children's rights and well-being.
 In the core of SitAn should be national issues but, it also explores global and regional issues that affect the national agenda.
 By having a strong equity focus, the SitAn should shed light on the situation of children and young people who are most deprived, left invisible or uncounted for.

-The main objectives of a rights-based, equity focused SitAn in Georgia are the following:
+The main objectives of a rights- based, equity focused SitAn in Uzbekistan are the following:

-- Develop a deep understanding of the situation of children and adolescents (including relevant groups of young people in particularly vulnerable situations) by analysing the policies and strategies, social and economic trends affecting them (data disaggregated by age, gender, urban/rural, ethnicity, socio-economic status and other relevant factors). - Identify and analyse the barriers and bottlenecks that prevent children and especially the most disadvantaged children and families from benefiting from social services across sectors and enjoying their rights; draft strategies and recommendations on how the bottlenecks and barriers can be removed. - Provide national government partners with comprehensive equity-sensitive and evidence-based analysis on children and adolescents for result-based decision-making.

-- Provide essential information to non-government partners (NGOs, community-based organisations, civil society, media and business sector) to be used in their planning and interventions to address the most urgent issues affecting children and adolescents. - Identify critical data gaps and contribute to the generation of evidence that can improve the monitoring of the rights of children and adolescents, especially the most vulnerable groups. - Assess the current or potential presence of emergency risks (disaster risks and other potential shocks); the likelihood of their occurrence, the underlying vulnerabilities and the capacities and coping mechanisms of families, communities and local and national institutions. - Analyse to what extent there is an enabling environment for the realisation of the rights of all children and adolescents, and analyse how evidence-based interventions and services needed to address deprivations are prioritised in national policies, laws, strategies, plans and budgets. - Capture new or emerging area of concerns regarding children and adolescents, such as environmental issues affecting them, mental health issues etc. - Analyse the role/impact of business sector on child and adolescents' rights fulfilment as well as public financial management.
+- Develop a deep understanding of the situation of children and adolescents (including relevant groups of young people in particularly vulnerable situations) by analysing the policies and strategies, social and economic trends affecting them (data disaggregated by age, gender, urban/rural, ethnicity, socio-economic status and other relevant factors). - Identify and analyse the barriers and bottlenecks that prevent children and especially the most disadvantaged children and families from benefiting from social services across sectors and enjoying their rights; draft strategies and recommendations on how the bottlenecks and barriers can be removed. - Provide national government partners with comprehensive equity-sensitive and evidence-based analysis on children and adolescents for result-based decision-making; - Provide essential information to non-government partners (NGOs, community-based organisations, civil society, media and business sector) to be used in their planning and interventions to address the most urgent issues affecting children and adolescents - Contribute to the (re)formulation of key national strategies so that the priorities for the most disadvantaged children and adolescents are integrated into the socio-economic development agenda. - Identify critical data gaps and contribute to the generation of evidence that can improve the monitoring of the rights of children and adolescents, especially the most vulnerable groups - Assess the current or potential presence of emergency risks (disaster risks and other potential shocks); the likelihood of their occurrence, the underlying vulnerabilities and the capacities and coping mechanisms of families, communities and local and national institutions. - Analyse to what extent there is an enabling environment for the realisation of the rights of all children and adolescents, and analyse how evidence-based interventions and services needed to address deprivations are prioritised in national policies, laws, strategies, plans and budgets - Capture new or emerging area of concerns regarding children and adolescents, such as environmental issues affecting them, mental health issues etc. - Analyse the role/impact of business sector on child and adolescents' rights fulfilment as well as public financial management.